haxala1r/mash/README.md

 ## Build

+All you need is:

+- CMake
+- An appropriate C++ compiler

 I use cmake for the build system.
 I prefer to build out-of-tree, here's how to build if you've never used cmake: